Table of Contents

-Video analytics have redefined what in-store retail technology can do.
-Instead of simply recording footage for review after an incident, modern systems use artificial intelligence and computer vision to turn every frame into actionable data.
+Video AI for retail security changes this dynamic entirely.
+Instead of simply storing footage for post-incident review, modern systems use computer vision to turn every frame into actionable data.
 The result is a single platform that helps retailers optimize layouts, reduce shrinkage, allocate labor more efficiently, and deliver a better customer experience—all while leveraging the cameras they already own.
+By treating video as a dataset rather than a documentary tool, retailers can transform their security infrastructure from a cost center into a driver of operational efficiency.

 What are video analytics for retail stores?